contactlab/contacthub-sdk-browser/README.md

 #### Updating the current user

-If a user adds some personal information to his/her profile, you don't need to send his full profile again, as the new data you send will be automatically merged with the data that is already available on the CUstomer Hub database.
+If a user adds some personal information to his/her profile, you don't need to send his full profile again, as the new data you send will be automatically merged with the data that is already available on the Customer Hub database.

 ```js
 // Add the mobile phone to the existing customer data